 - 1 cup plus 2 tbs sugar

-- 2 cups minus 2tbs cake flour
+- 2 cups minus 2 tbs cake flour

 - 1 ⅔ cup bread flour

-- 1 ¼ tsp baking soda
+- 1 ¼ teaspoon baking soda

-- 1 ½ tsp baking powder
+- 1 ½ teaspoon baking powder

-- 2 ½ tsp course salt
+- 2 ½ teaspoon course salt

 - 2 eggs

-- 2 tsp vanila
+- 2 teaspoon vanilla

 - 8 ounces semi sweet choc bar chopped into chunks

-- 4 ounces unsweetened chocolate grated
+- 4 ounces unsweetened chocolate grated (frozen)

-- 8 ounces semi sweet choc chips
+- 8 ounces semi sweet choc chips 1 ½ cups

 - flaky salt

-- Sift flours, baking soda, baking powder and salt into a bowl.
+- In a large bowl, whisk together flours, baking soda, baking powder and salt.
 Set aside.